 expect to operate on RGB/Grayscale images,

-using only operators defined in this list,
+using only operators defined in this ,

 with versions up to 17.